codezixo/vagrant-aws-gpu/README.md

 # AWS GPU Instance with Vagrant

+This generates an AWS GPU instance, which is installed python 2.x (with miniconda), tensorflow (gpu enabled), keras (with tensorflow as backend)

 * Instance Type: g2.2xlarge
 * Region: ap-northeast-1
 * Base Image: ubuntu 14.04
-* Installed Packages: cuda libraries, miniconda, tensorflow (gpu), keras (with tensorflow as backend)
+* Installed Packages: cuda libraries, miniconda, tensorflow (gpu enabled), keras (with tensorflow as backend)

 ## Prerequisites